atlanticwave-sdx/sdx-docs/source/sdx_deploy_single_server.rst

 	./scripts/curl/2.enable_all.sh

-7. The next step will be activating the Kytos-SDX-Topology Napp to send the topology to SDX-LC.
-This step is required because the Kytos-SDX-Topology Napp was designed in a way that the Network Operator has to first initialize the versioning system to enable it sending the topology updates.
+7. At this point the SDX-LC will pull the topology from OXPO (Kytos-ng) periodically.
+You can force the OXPO to push the topology to SDX-LC by running the following command:

 .. code-block :: RST

-	./scripts/curl/0.version_control.sh
+	for oxp in 8181 8282 8383; do echo $oxp; curl -s -X POST http://127.0.0.1:$oxp/api/kytos/sdx/topology/2.0.0; done

 8. The next step will be bringing SDX-Meican UP and integrate it with SDX-Controller.
 To do that, execute the following steps: